jamiecayley/jamiecayley.github.io/_posts/2016-04-13-An-Introduction-To-Abstract-Algebra-4.md

 Proposition: let $$f: G \rightarrow H$$ be a homomorphism.
 Then $$f(G) \leq H, f^{-1} \leq H, f^{-1}(\{1_H\}) \leq G$$ More generally if $$K \leq G$$ then $$f(K) \leq H$$ and $$L \leq H$$ then $$f^{-1}(L) \leq G$$

-Stay tuned for a post on centralizers, normalizers and cyclic groups!
+Stay tuned for a post on centralizers, normalizers and center!